 WHAT IS A PET/CT?

-PET imaging is a process by which the biologic functions of the body are able to be imaged.
-By using a small amount of a biological marker the PET scan can assess areas of abnormal glucose metabolism in the body.
-This change in the metabolism may be seen before a physical change can be seen on a CT or MRI.
+PET scanning is a process used to image the body’s biologic functions.
+Using a small amount of a biological marker the PET scan can assess areas of abnormal glucose metabolism in the body.
+This change in metabolism may be seen before a physical change can be seen on a CT or MRI.

 The latest advancement in imaging has combined the PET scanner with a CT scanner (PET/CT) allowing areas of interest to be more accurately localized.